microsoft/aitour-copilot-studio-agents-and-experiences/README.md

 # Build agents and extend copilot experiences with Copilot Studio

-This repo contains the train the trainer material for the Build agents and extend copilot experiences with Copilot Studio breakout session for AI Tour.
+This repo contains the session delivery material for the Build agents and extend copilot experiences with Copilot Studio breakout session for AI Tour.

 ![Workshop Title](/src/brktitle.png)